 - Walking shoes that have been broken in.
 (Stacy edit: You don’t want a brand new pair of shoes.
 They will blister and hurt your feet.)

 - Water – the single-serve water bottles work really great for this and make sure you have at least 1 day’s worth per person at least.
 2 each is better and 3 is much better.

-- Some food – Mountain House makes some tasty freeze-dried and is available at Wal-Mart or for longer term storage, check out Thrive by emailing my good friend Jen and be sure to tell her that Stacy sent you!)
+- Some food – Mountain House makes some tasty freeze-dried and is available at Wal-Mart or for longer term storage, check out Thrive HERE.
+(They make some AWESOME foods and we use them in our daily menu’s!)